Creating Music with Ardour

 Ardour allows automation of changes to any mixing parameters (such as volume, panning, and effects controls)—it will record the changes made over time, using a mouse or keyboard or some external control device, and can play back those changes later.
 This is very useful because often the settings needed will vary in one part of a session compared to another—rather than using a single setting for the volume of a track, it may need increases followed by decreases (for example, to track the changing volume of a singer).
 Using automation can make all of this relatively easy.

-Stage 5: Export
+Stage 5: Exporting

 Once the arrangement and mix of the session is finalized, a single audio file that contains a ready-to-listen to version of the work is usually desired.
 Ardour allows the exporting of audio files in a variety of formats (simultaneously in some cases).
 This exported file would typically be used in creating a CD, or be the basis for digital distribution of the work.